-The rich man cried for Father Abraham to have mercy on him, begging for Lazarus to come touch his tongue with water with the tip of his finger just to cool the tormenting flames that he is in.
-But Abraham brings up his past-remember your former life?
+16:24-31 The rich man cried for Father Abraham to have mercy on him, begging for Lazarus to come touch his tongue with water with the tip of his finger just to cool the tormenting flames that he's in.
+But Abraham brings up his past-remembers his former life?
 He received everything good while Lazarus received evil, but now the tables have turned and Lazarus is comforted, and the rich man is tormented.
 And another thing there is a gulf that separates the two of them; neither can get to the other; neither can cross over.
 The rich man is fixed in hell; Lazarus is fixed in Paradise.
-The rich man wants Lazarus to go to his family's house, for he has five brothers that need to be warned about the place of torment he is in.
+The rich man wants Lazarus to go to his family's house for he has five brothers that needs to be warned about the place of torment he is in.
 Well, if that didn't work, send someone from the dead to them.
 Abraham tells him that they have Moses and the prophets to tell them.
 He's still pleading that by sending someone from the dead to them, they would repent.
-The idea is to hear the living, because if they didn't received the message from Moses and the prophets they will neither hear the dead speak to them (vv.24-31).
+The idea is to hear the living, because if they didn't receive the message from Moses and the prophets they will neither hear the dead speak to them.

-LESSON: I. FORGIVENESS DEMANDED 17:1-4

-17:1 Then said he unto the disciples, It is impossible but that offences will come: but woe unto him, through whom they come!
-Jesus is speaking to His disciples about offences.
+LESSON: I. REQUIREMENTS OF PERSONAL RELATIONSHIPS LUKE 17:1-5 through whom they come!
 The word "offend" means to be a stumbling block; to bait, lure, and trip someone.